 Our flooring products come with a Lifetime Structural (Residential) Warranty/ Lifetime Residential Finish Manufacturer Warranty/ 15-Year Light Commercial Finish Warranty.
-The warranty applies to the original purchaser of the flooring only and guarantees that the surface will not wear-through or peel off for the duration of install.
+The warranty applies to the original purchaser of the flooring only and guarantees that the surface will not wear-through or peel off for the duration of the warranty.
 Installation of the product confirms your acceptance of the product.
 Failure to follow Pre-Installation and Installation guidelines will void the manufacturer's warranty.
-The warranty does not cover damage from improper use, care, maintenance or installation, including scratching, water-leak or flood damage, denting, telegraphing, fading, or staining.
+The warranty does not cover damage from improper use, care, maintenance or installation, including scratching, exposure to moisture and humidity, water damage, denting, telegraphing, fading, or staining.
+WSPC is formatted to withstand topical spills for up to 72 hours without harm.
+BHW FloorsTM products are water-resistant when exposed to topical water for up to 72 hours.
+We guarantee topical spills will not leak through the joints or edges and the product will not swell, buckle, cup, crack or lose integrity throughout the allotted 72-hour duration.
+In the case of standing water or flooding, BHW FloorsTM will not act as a waterproofing barrier for the subfloor and/or any surrounding structure.
+Any damage to the subfloor and/or surrounding structure that is caused by standing water or flooding is not covered by this limited warranty.
+For interior household use only.
+All maintenance instructions must be followed.
 Please review our warranty coverage information for specific terms and conditions.